Book an appointment

 MSM specific STI screen

 Due to the different risks and different areas exposed through MSM sex.
 I offer a screen tailored to MSM community which includes:

 - Throat and rectal swabs for Chlamydia and Gonorrhoea

 - Urine Screen for Chlamydia and Gonorrhoea

 Many of my patients use me as an add on to the services they receive through the NHS.
 Often times there are tests the NHS will not do such as testing for HPV, anal smears or HPV vaccination.
 I am able to do all of these on a private basis in my clinic.
 You might also just want your bloods done more frequently or might have had a one off sexual contact that concerns you.
-I am able to do a range of STI screens with results available quickly.
-I am also able to give advice on PEP and provide advice on genital warts and treatment with cryotherapy or medication.
+We are able to do a range of STI screens with results available quickly.
+I am also able to give advice on PEP.
+Provide advice on genital warts and treatment with cryotherapy or medication.

-I have over 14 years experience providing sexual health screening and I offer a completely confidential, professional, non judgemental service from start to end.
-If you are not sure if you have been at risk, then I offer a normal consultation to discuss the possible risks and whether screening would be appropriate.
-We discuss and agree all costs beforehand so you know exactly where you stand and I will always provide you with clear and accurate advice based on current British Association for Sexual Health and HIV (BASHH )guidelines.
+With over 14 years experience providing sexual health screening.
+I offer a completely confidential, professional, non judgemental service from start to end.
+If you are not sure if you have been at risk, then I offer a consultation to discuss the possible risks and whether screening would be appropriate.
+We discuss and agree all costs beforehand.
+You know exactly where you stand.
+I will always provide you with clear and accurate advice based on current British Association for Sexual Health and HIV (BASHH )guidelines.